datacamp-content-public/courses-anomaly-detection-in-python/slides/chapter_1_d91f4543e9bba8946b450fbc3beaa543.md

 `@script`
 Understanding how to spot an anomaly will be crucial as we peel back to the layers to detection in larger datasets.

 At times, it'll be evident with one or a few outliers extending outside of a boxplot.
 Or the anomaly will be present but far from associative clusters.
 That "distance" and logic behind its measurement will be uncovered in this chapter.

+First up, let's look at one more time at the visuals.

 ---